johnmtayag/Amazon-Recommender-System/README.md

 </p>

 ### Identifying Closer Outliers via PCA
-After filtering out the major outliers, a few more outliers can be identified located much more closely to the center of the distribution - these are data points where PC1 and/or PC2 are larger than 1.
+After filtering out the major outliers, a total of 7 more outliers can be identified located much more closely to the center of the distribution - these are data points where PC1 and/or PC2 are larger than 1.
 The curves of these minor outliers are similarly plotted below.

 <p align="center">
   <img src="images/5_26_closeOutliers.png" alt="Plotting Minor Anomalies" width="500"/>